 Additionally, mental help professionals are trained to help you manage your anxiety.
-They can provide additional support and additional solutions to help you avoid burnout.
+They can provide additional support and solutions to help you avoid burnout.

 4. Cultivate mindfulness

 While mindfulness is often associated with meditation, mindfulness experts also provide simple strategies to perform on the job, at moments of high stress, or even before entering a stressful situation.
-Just think—you could stop your anxiety before it even starts.
+Just think — you could stop your anxiety before it even starts.

 By making these changes, you can rediscover your passion for medicine and your peace of mind.
 And most importantly, by avoiding burnout, you can continue having a long, fulfilling career in medicine.